aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-maxdatacolumn-from-excel-worksheet/_index.md

 ---
-title: "Get MaxDataColumn from Excel Worksheet"
+title: "Aspose.Cells Cloud API – Get MaxDataColumn of an Excel Worksheet (v3.0)"
 type: docs
 url: /get-maxdatacolumn-from-excel-worksheet/
 weight: 70
-keywords: "Aspose.Cells Cloud, Excel, Get MaxDataColumn, REST API, Worksheet, Cells API"
+keywords: "Aspose.Cells Cloud, Get MaxDataColumn, Excel worksheet, REST API, v3.0, SDK"
-description: "Retrieves the maximum data column index of a specified worksheet in an Excel file using the Aspose.Cells Cloud REST API."
+description: "Retrieve the highest column index that contains data in a specified worksheet using the Aspose.Cells Cloud REST API (v3.0).
+Includes authentication details, sample request/response, and SDK examples."
 ---

-This REST API returns the maximum data column index in an Excel worksheet when the `cellOrMethodName` parameter is set to `maxdatacolumn`.
+This REST API returns the maximum data‑column index in an Excel worksheet when the `cellOrMethodName` parameter is set to `maxdatacolumn`.

 - **cURL Example**